JetBrains/teamcity-documentation/topics/upgrade-notes.md

 * The bundled Tomcat was updated to version 9.0.71.
 * The Perforce Helix Core client (p4) was updated to version 2022.2-2407422 in Agent and Server Docker images.

+### Known Issues
+{id="known-issues-2022-10-3"}

+Using the "Default Credentials Provider" as a principal AWS connection may cause the "Default Credentials Provider Chain: The security token included in the request is expired" error when the session expires.
+This issue is already fixed in the latest AWS Core plugin that will be bundled with TeamCity in the upcoming 2022.10.4 bugfix version.
+To manually install this plugin version, download the corresponding attachment from the [TW-80253](https://youtrack.jetbrains.com/issue/TW-80253/) ticket.

 ## Changes from 2022.10.1 to 2022.10.2

 ### Bundled Tools Updates